hyperledger-labs/splice/docs/README.md

 ### Live-preview

-Running `make run` builds the docs using `sphinx-autobuild`.
+Running `./livepreview.sh` builds the docs using `sphinx-autobuild`.
 Changes to your docs will be picked up automatically without having to run a full build.